FudanShilab/PRIMED-High-throughput-single-cell-profiling-of-proteome-turnover-dynamics/README.md

 ## Data Format
 - **IR Image (MATLAB):**
-  Infrared data matrices (.dat) obtained from Cytospec at specific wavenumbers.
+  `Infrared data matrices (.dat) obtained from Cytospec at specific wavenumbers.`
-- **IR Spectra (MATLAB):**
+- **IR Spectrum (MATLAB):**
-  4-D.mat file exported from Cytospec, where the first three dimensions represent the x-coordinate, y-coordinate, and wavenumber, and the fourth dimension indicates whether the data have been preprocessed.
+  `4-D .mat file exported from Cytospec, where the first three dimensions represent the x-coordinate, y-coordinate, and wavenumber, and the fourth dimension indicates whether the data have been preprocessed.`
 - **UMAP Analysis (Python):**
   `Multiple spectral .csv files from path/to/your/data, each representing single-cell spectra from one experimental group.`
 - **HCA Dendrogram Analysis (Python):**